 Our payroll processing business involves the movement of significant funds from the account of a client to employees and relevant taxing authorities.
 For example, in fiscal 2013 we processed almost \$30 billion in payroll transactions.
-Though we debit a client's account prior to any disbursement on its behalf, there is typically a delay between our payment of amounts due to employees and when the incoming funds from the employer to cover these payables actually clear into our operating accounts, and there may be a delay between our payment of amounts due to taxing and other regulatory authorities and when the incoming funds from the employer to cover these payables actually clear into our operating accounts.
+Though we debit a client's account prior to any disbursement on its behalf, due to ACH banking regulations, funds previously credited could be reversed under certain circumstances and timeframes after our payment of amounts due to employees and taxing and other regulatory authorities.
 There is therefore a risk that the employer's funds will be insufficient to cover the amounts we have already paid on its behalf.
 While such shortage and accompanying financial exposure has only occurred in very limited instances in the past, should clients default on their payment obligations in the future, we might be required to advance substantial amounts of funds to cover such obligations.
 In such an event, we may be required to seek additional sources of short-term liquidity, which may not be available on reasonable terms, if at all, and our operating results and our liquidity could be adversely affected and our banking relationships could be harmed.